kanishka-linux/kawaii-player/README.md

 * **torrent:** command: First select Torrent section from web interface, then this command will send torrent http/magnet link to the application.
 Users then have to go to Torrent->History section and click on the required item to make it start playing.

 * **ytq:** command: (Available in version 2.8+ onwards) Users can send any ytdl supported link/direct link or torrent magnet/http link to the application, which will be then played instantly without asking anything.

+About casting extensions:

+Experimental casting extension is available for both firefox and chromium [here](https://github.com/kanishka-linux/Extensions).
+This extension will add icon and context menu for casting to kawaii-player.
+Users just have to setup server ip address initially by clicking on the extension icon.
+After that users are free to go anywhere on the web and then they can cast supported links (including torrent magnet links) directly to the kawaii-player using either context menu or top icon.
+Therefore, users don’t have to enter text commands manually for casting.
+Playback of the video can be controlled using web interface.

 For using remote control, see the following section.